seanox/xml-micro-exchange-js/development/README.md

 ---

-- Start the release review
+- Start the integration test
-  Start `ant docker-review`
+  Start `ant docker-integration`
 - Execute `./test/cumulate.http` (local Docker)
+  Ignore the test results, only the comparison of the trace files is relevant.
 - Update trace-docker.log
-  `docker cp xmex-review:/xmex/trace.log ../sources/trace-docker.log`
+  `docker cp xmex-integration:/xmex/trace.log ../sources/trace-docker.log`
-  `docker cp xmex-review:/xmex/trace-cumulate.http ../sources/trace-cumulate.http`
+  `docker cp xmex-integration:/xmex/trace-cumulate.http ../sources/trace-cumulate.http`
+  Replace in `./sources/trace-cumulate.http` 172.*** with 127.0.0.1
 - Compare `./sources/trace-docker.log` with the version in GitHub
-  Ignore the test results, only the comparison of the trace files is relevant.
   The tests may differ due to the different operating systems and components e.g. line endings causing the hash values to differ.
 However, it is considered in the trace.